-Strictly Kev has been involved with the multi-producer DJ Food project for over 20 years, being the sole remaining member for over a decade.
-He has DJed the world over with Food originators Coldcut and PC as well as performing 4 deck Audio Visual sets with Solid Steel radio main man DK.
+Strictly Kev has been involved with the multi-producer DJ Food project for 25 years, being the sole remaining member for the last 15.
+He has DJed the world over with Food originators Coldcut and PC as well as performing 4 deck AV sets with Solid Steel radio partner, DK.

-In tandem he has enjoyed a career as chief designer for Ninja Tune since the early 90’s, running parallel with his music making.
-In 2010 he was responsible for the entire look and design of the Ninja Tune XX campaign and releases, including a 200+ pg history book, exhibition and the lavish box set that celebrated 20 years of the label.
+In tandem he has enjoyed a career as chief designer for Ninja Tune since the early 90’s, running parallel with his music making activities including the 200+ pg history book, exhibition and lavish box set that celebrated 20 years of the label in 2010.

-His last album, 2012’s ‘The Search Engine’, featured JG Thirlwell (Foetus), The The’s Matt Johnson and Tru Thoughts artist Natural Self across several vocal cuts.
-The launch party was conducted in the London Planetarium with a 50 minute 360 degree full dome visual showcase made by Kev in conjunction with their astronomers.
-He continues to play, mix, collect and write about music on his travels as well as blogging constantly on his djfood.org site.
+2012’s ‘The Search Engine’ album featuring JG Thirlwell (Foetus), The The’s Matt Johnson and Natural Self was launched at the London Planetarium with a 50 minute 360 degree full dome visual showcase made in conjunction with their astronomers.

 He’s at home spinning AV sets on his digital Serato set up in clubs as he is playing for 5 hours at super hi-fi bar, Spiritland.
 Creating bespoke, themed sets for the Secret Cinema organisation or busting through old school acid house 45s at Big Fish Little Fish parties.